tanhakabir/SwiftAudioPlayer/README.md

 1. Clone repo
 2. CD to directory
-3. run `pod install` in terminal
+3. Run `pod install` in terminal
-4. Run
+4. Build and run

 ### Installation